If you’re talking about long-range shooting cartridges, there are plenty of options to choose from.

 The .338 Lapua was invented in 1987 specifically for long-range shooting in the military.

 These high ballistic coefficient bullets have the ability to pierce through military-grade armor within 1000 yards.
+These rounders were developed to bridge the gap between the 300 Winchester Magnum and the 50 BMG.

 300 Prc vs 338 Lapua: What’s the Difference?

-Cartridge space
+Cartridge Space

 300 PRC

 The 300 PRC comes with a base diameter of 0.532” and its overall length is 3.7”.
+These bullets require a long bolt throw, and a magnum action rifle to reach their potential.

 The manufacturer gave the bullets a long “head height”(1.12”) to achieve better aerodynamic projectiles and a high ballistic coefficient (BC).